vigetlabs/microcosm/docs/api/presenter.md

 Whenever the form is submitted, an `increaseCount` action will bubble up to the associated Presenter including the serialized parameters of the form.
-Since this Presenter's register method includes `increaseCount`, it will invoke the method with the associated parameters.
+Since this Presenter's intercept method includes `increaseCount`, it will invoke the method with the associated parameters.

-If a Presenter does not implement an action, it will bubble up to any parent Presenters.
-If no Presenter implements the action, an exception will raise.
-This is useful for broadcasting action actions.
-For example, we could replace the prior Form example with:
+If a Presenter does not intercept an action, it will bubble up to any parent Presenters.
+If no Presenter intercepts the action, it will dispatch the action to the repo.

 ```javascript
 function StepperForm ({ count }) {